AlanLuu/lox-go/README.md

     - `a << b` and `a >> b`, which returns a number representing the number `a` shifted by `b` bits to the left and right respectively.
         - If `a` or `b` are floats, they are converted into integers before the shift operation
     - `~a`, which returns the bitwise NOT of the number `a`
+        - If `a` is a float, it is converted into an integer before the bitwise operation
     - `a & b`, `a | b`, and `a ^ b`, which returns the bitwise AND, OR, and XOR of two numbers `a` and `b` respectively.
         - If `a` or `b` are floats, they are converted into integers before the bitwise operation
         - Unlike in C, the precedence of the bitwise operators is higher than the precedence of the comparison operators, so `a & b == value` is equivalent to `(a & b) == value`